 He emailed back, acknowledged reception and presumably started working on the document.

 The next morning, almost 24 hours after the test was due back, the candidate emailed her.
-She called me in her office to read the message.
+She called me into her office to read the message.

 “I haven’t had the chance to complete the work yet,” he had written.
 “I’ll finish around noon.”